igeorge1982/Gateway/README.md

 - Insert initial vouchers with activation flags set into the voucher_states table, if you want to have registration, or just put a username and a hashed password (with the same hashing algorithm that you selected in your client apps) into the logins table.
 - Registration workflow is implemented with or without voucher activation
 - Unique username and email checking is not implemented yet fully, but the supplied API will perform the check
-- The servlet context also makes it available to check the active users with a designated API call
+- The servlet context also makes it available to check the active users with a designated API call  (check the context for the available lists)

+After you have built and deployed all parts (web app, iOS) of the service, you have to be able to login through WWW (mobile, too), native iOS and iOS webview from the app.

 Maintenance:
 - if you want to clear / clean up the dB or of devices, but not of the user, because something went wrong, you need to truncate the following tables:  Last_seen, Tokens, device_states, devices.